Under the Boardwalk: The Monopoly Story

 Under the Boardwalk: The Monopoly Story (stylized as Under the Boardwalk: The MONOPOLY Story) is a 2010 documentary presenting a series of stories about the board game of Monopoly and those who play it.
-The film was narrated by Zachary Levi, and directed by Kevin Tostado.
+The film is narrated by Zachary Levi, and directed by Kevin Tostado.

 The film premiered at the 2010 Anaheim International Film Festival.

 Synopsis

 Under the Boardwalk depicts the Monopoly national and world championships that are held around the world every four years.
 Leading up to crowning of a new champion at the World Championship in Las Vegas, the filmmakers follow some of the players in the game, including: